 Systemic glucocorticosteroids are beneficial in the management of exacerbations of COPD.
-They shorten recovery time, improve lung function (FEV1) and hypoxemia (PaO2)349-352 (Evidence A), and may reduce the risk of early relapse, treatment failure, and length of hospital stay.
+They shorten recovery time, improve lung function (FEV1) and hypoxemia (PaO2)349-352 (Evidence A), and may reduce the risk of early relapse, treatment failure, and length of hospital stay353.
 They should be considered in addition to bronchodilators if the patient s baseline FEV1 is < 50% predicted.
-A dose of 30-40 mg prednisolone per day for 7-10 days is recommended346,349,350.
-Therapy with oral prednisolone is preferable.
-Nebulized budesonide may be an alternative (although more expensive) to oral glucocorticosteriods in the treatment of non-acidic exacerbations and is associated with significant reduction of complications such as hyperglycemia.
-Randomized clinical trials in the outpatient office set-up are not available.
+A dose of 30-40 mg prednisolone per day for 7-10 days is recommended^{346,349,350}.
+Therapy with oral prednisolone is preferable432.
+Budesonide alone, or in combination with formoterol, may be an alternative (although more expensive) to oral glucocorticosteroids in the treatment of exacerbations^{352, 419, 447} and is associated with significant reduction of complications.